Ocean data: from vision to action

 Step 3.
 Once you have your Data Management Plan (DMP), contact the Decade Coordination Office for Ocean Data Sharing (DCO-ODS) to:

 Step 3.2.
-Identify and connect with your National Oceanography Data Centre (NODC) and/or Associated Data Unit (ADU)
+Identify and connect with your National Oceanography Data Centre (NODC) and/or Associated Data Unit (ADU) to allow for long-term preservation of your data and to simplify connection to the global ocean digital ecosystem.

 Step 3.4.
 Review licensing of your datasets